willduff/mixedreality-enthusiast-guide/docs/before-you-buy-faqs.md

 ### What OEMs are selling devices?

-**Quick Answer:** Headsets are available from Dell, HP, Lenovo, Acer, and Samsung.
+**Quick Answer:** Headsets are currently available from Dell, HP, Lenovo, Acer, Asus and Samsung.
 See <https://www.microsoft.com/en-us/store/collections/vrandmixedrealityheadsets>

 ### What is the price point?